About Your Medicine

 - If used on the face, avoid washing your face too often, as this may cause excessive dryness and peeling.
 Washing with a mild soap two to three times a day is sufficient.

 - Unless otherwise directed by your doctor, avoid using other “drying” preparations on the same treated areas to prevent severe irritations.
 These include abrasive soaps and cleansers, alcoholic preparations and medicated cosmetics or soaps.
-You should also avoid other acne preparations which contain peeling agents, for example benzoyl peroxide, resorcinol or sulphur.

 - Light cosmetics may be applied over the sunscreen.
 However, in acne you should generally avoid using oily cosmetics.